-On June 10, 2020, we entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement")dated as of June 9, 2020, by and among Adgero Acquisition Corp., our wholly-owned subsidiary incorporated in the State of Delaware ("Merger Sub"), and Adgero Biopharmaceuticals Holdings, Inc., a Delaware corporation ("Adgero").
+On June 10, 2020, we entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement") dated as of June 9, 2020, by and among Adgero Acquisition Corp., our wholly-owned subsidiary incorporated in the State of Delaware ("Merger Sub"), and Adgero Biopharmaceuticals Holdings, Inc., a Delaware corporation ("Adgero").
 On August 19, 2020, upon the terms and subject to the conditions set forth in the Merger Agreement, Merger Sub merged with and into Adgero (the "Merger"), the separate corporate existence of Merger Sub ceased, and Adgero continued its existence under Delaware law as the surviving corporation in the Merger and became our direct, wholly-owned subsidiary.
 As a result of the Merger, each issued and outstanding share of Adgero common stock, par value \$0.0001 per share (the "Adgero Common Stock") (other than treasury shares held by Adgero), was converted automatically into the right to receive 1.5740 shares (the "Exchange Ratio") of our common stock, and cash in lieu of any fractional shares.
-Also, each outstanding warrant to purchase Adgero Common Stock was converted into a warrant exercisable for that number of shares of our common stock equal to the product of (x) the aggregate number of shares of Adgero Common Stock for which such warrant was exercisable and (y) the Exchange Ratio.
+Also, each outstanding warrant to purchase Adgero Common Stock for which such warrant exercisable and (y) the Exchange Ratio.